Northern Fleet: Russian Navy

 On 12 August 2000, the Kursk submarine disaster gained international attention when the Oscar-class submarine Kursk of the Northern Fleet perished in a torpedo accident during exercises in the Barents Sea near Murmansk Oblast, resulting in the deaths of 118 sailors.

 Beginning in the early 2000s, however, a renewed emphasis was placed on modernizing the Russian Navy, including the Northern Fleet.
 As argued in the Chatham House analysis: "Moscow's intentions for the Arctic are not Arctic-specific, but are related to the Kremlin's global ambitions for reviving Russia as a great power.
 Russia's force posture in the Arctic is informed by the changing geopolitical environment around its strained relations with the West".

-The importance attached to the Northern Fleet is illustrated by the fact that it constitutes its own district command within the Russian Armed Forces equal to the Armed Forces' other military districts.
 In January 2016, Defence Minister Sergey Shoygu announced that the 45th Air Force and Air Defence Army had been formed under control of the Northern Fleet in December 2015.
 Its territorial control center assumed combat duty in July 2018.
-Today both the 45th Air Force and Air Defence Army, as well as the 14th Army Corps, fall under the Northern Fleet Joint Strategic Command, which was established in 2014 and is a military-administered district of equal status to the other four military districts of the Russian Armed Forces.
-Its jurisdiction is primarily within the northern region of European Russia and the Arctic Ocean.
-The formal status of the Northern Fleet as a command equal to that of other Russian military districts took effect on January 1, 2021.
+For a time the Northern Fleet Joint Strategic Command also incorporated the 14th Army Corps under its command and maintained equal status to the other military districts of the Russian Armed Forces.
+Its jurisdiction was primarily within the northern region of European Russia and the Arctic Ocean.
+However, in 2024 with the entry of Finland into NATO, the Fleet's role was refocused on maritime operations with the 14th Army Corps being placed under the direct command of Russian Ground Forces and the fleet itself placed under the command of the Leningrad Military District.